Table of Contents

 Giant Growth and Whirling Strike are the other two combat tricks you really need to watch out for when lining up blocks.
 Whirling Strike can be especially devastating in combination with one of the death touchers floating around so keep that in mind.

-Deadly Riposte is an odd card as it is amazing against all of the aggressive decks, but does almost nothing against some of the ramp decks.
-In Bo3 I don’t mind having a few of them to board in when I know I’m not the beatdown.
+Deadly Riposte is an odd card as it is amazing against all of the aggressive decks, but does almost nothing when you are the beatdown.
 Your opponent gaining priority when a creature becomes tapped is a good tell to look out for this.
 If you see that, don’t use your trick trying to go for lethal, pass priority and make them use theirs first.

 Urza's Rebuff is the Cancel of the set with the random backup of “Oops, I guess I have lethal by tapping your two dudes”.
 Cancel is a fine card in a format where people are trying to drop nine drops.
 Its value will fluctuate match up to match up, but them holding up three mana with obvious plays is a pretty sure sign that they are sitting on this.